eagle9/effective-java-examples/README.md

 # Effective Java Examples

-Diese Quelltexte stammen aus dem Buch "Effective Java Second Edition", geschrieben von Joshua Bloch.
+This source code taken from the book "Effective Java Second Edition", written by Joshua Bloch.

-Die Quellen sind beinahe unverändert.
-Lediglich die Packetnamen wurden von mir angepasst.
+The sources are almost unchanged.
+Only the package names have been adjusted by me.

-Die Originalquellen können hier herunter geladen werden: http://java.sun.com/docs/books/effective/index.html
+The original source can be downloaded here: http://java.sun.com/docs/books/effective/index.html